abusesa/abusehelper/abusehelper/tools/README.md

 ### JSON format

-The tool produces the same kind of format as ```abusehelper.core.sender consumes```: One JSON dictionary by line, each dictinary value can be either a string or a list of strings.
+The tool produces the same kind of format as ```abusehelper.core.sender``` consumes: One JSON dictionary by line, each dictinary value can be either a string or a list of strings.

 See the ```abusehelper.core.sender``` documentation for example.